 There are software systems such as Winzip and Winrar capable of compressing files.
 However, in case you don’t have access to any compression software, your operating system is capable of handling the procedure as well.
+Here are two different ways to compress your large files for both Windows and Mac users:

-How to send large files for Windows users:
+How to send large files for Windows users

 - Right-click the file you wish to compress